DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-10-helping-users-find-applications-from-the-same-candidate.md

 It lists all other applications which the candidate submitted in the current and previous cycles to organisations the user belongs to.

 The section will not be shown if there are no other applications to list.

+## Future considerations

+We want to consider whether it would be useful to:

+- indicate in the application list that a candidate has made multiple applications
+- include details of other applications within the PDF download